Educational Game Definition

 Offline and Online Educational Games

 By the mid to late 1990s Macromedia Flash began to provide a viable platform for creating complex interactive multimedia content for use in the web browser.
-This began to allow educational interactive games to be created and deployed online, rather than as offline computer software applications.
+This began to allow educational interactive games to be created and deployed on the web, rather than as offline computer software applications.

 More recently HTML5 has become the development platform of choice for online multimedia content, simply because it is compatible with modern mobile devices as well as desktop computers.
-In fact, the advent of HTML5 and increased use of smartphones and tablets as primary device for casual consumption of online content has brought about the virtual obsolescence of Flash.
+In fact, the advent of HTML5 and increased use of smartphones and tablets as primary device for casual consumption of web based content and to play games, has brought about the virtual obsolescence of Flash.
 In fact Flash is due to be wound down and discontinued as a web based deployment platform at the end of 2020.

 Devices Used to Play Educational Games